wefell/Behavioral-Cloning/writeup_report.md

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+The dataset was shuffled and split in to training and valdiation sets.
+The validation set consisten of a random 20% of the data.
+Both sets were shuffle and the neural network was trained:

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.